ajinkyabodade/AngularJs-Notes/README.md

 -3.Service custom service in Angular Js:-
-By default the service has an this object which it returns where as in factory custom service you need to create and return the object
+By default, the service has this object which it returns whereas in factory custom service you need to create and return the object

  for ex:
 ```